Azwan Ali Rahman

 Muhammad Azwan bin Ali Rahman (born 11 January 1992) is a Bruneian professional footballer who plays as a midfielder for and captains both Malaysia Super League club DPMM and the Brunei national team.
-He is the joint top-scorer (shared with Shah Razen Said) of the Brunei national team with eight goals.
+He is the top-scorer of the Brunei national team with nine goals.

 Club career

 Jerudong

 A product of Brunei's Sports School, Azwan first represented Jerudong in the Brunei Premier League at the age of 15.
 He was transferred to a national youth team (formerly the under-16s) playing in the 2011 Brunei Premier League and became their captain.

 Indera SC

 Azwan moved to Indera SC in 2012 and in the following year won the inaugural Brunei Super League, scoring 17 goals (including seven in one match) to finish as top scorer.